eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 An endpoint to control the content of the authorization request that will be prepared from the verifier backend service.
 Payload of this request is a json object with the following acceptable attributes:
 - `type`: The type of the response to the authorization request.
 Allowed values are one of: `id_token`, `vp_token` or `vp_token id_token`.
 - `id_token_type`: In case type is `id_token` controls the type of id_token that will be requested from wallet.
 Allowed values are one of `subject_signed_id_token` or `attester_signed_id_token`.
-- `presentation_definition`: A json object that depicting the presentation definition to be included in the OpenId4VP authorization request in case `type` is 'vp_token'.
+- `presentation_definition`: A json object depicting the presentation definition to be included in the OpenId4VP authorization request in case `type` is 'vp_token', or 'vp_token id_token'.
+- `dcql_query`: A json object depicting the query, expressed using DCQL, to be included in the OpenId4VP authorization request in case `type` is 'vp_token', or 'vp_token id_token'.
 - `nonce`: Nonce value to be included in the OpenId4VP authorization request.
 - `response_mode`: Controls the `response_mode` attribute of the OpenId4VP authorization request.
 Allowed values are one of `direct_post` or `direct_post.jwt`.
 - `jar_mode`: Controls the way the generated authorization request will be passed.
 If 'by_value' the request will be passed inline to the wallet upon request, if `by_reference` a `request_uri` url will be returned.